2008 Women's World Team Squash Championships

-The 2008 Women's World Team Squash Championships is the women's edition of the 2008 World Team Squash Championships organized by the World Squash Federation, which serves as the world team championship for squash players.
-The event were held in Cairo, Egypt and took place from November 30 to December 6, 2008.
+The 2008 Women's World Team Squash Championships was the women's edition of the 2008 World Team Squash Championships organized by the World Squash Federation, which serves as the world team championship for squash players.
+The event was held in Cairo, Egypt from November 30 to December 6, 2008.
 The tournament was organized by the World Squash Federation and the Egyptian Squash Association.
-The Egypt team won his first World Team Championships beating the English team in the final.
+The Egypt team won their first World Team Championships, beating the English team in the final.

 Participating teams

 A total of 19 teams competed from all the five confederations: Africa, America, Asia, Europe and Oceania.
 For China, it was their first participation at a world team championship.